julianapaakkonen/dont-stutter/README.md

 <h2>Code example</h2>

 <p>PickWord is one of the most important functions in One Minute mode.
-It is responsible for delivering the two letters from which the player has to guess a word.
+It is responsible for delivering two letters from which you have to guess a word.
 PickWord is called when a list of words is received from Datamuse API.
-This function chooses a word that meets certain requirements and shows two letters to the player.
-This procedure ensures that there is always at least one common word in the English language that fits the letters displayed on screen.</p>
+This function chooses a word that meets certain requirements and shows two letters on screen.
+This procedure ensures that there is always at least one common English word that fits the letters displayed on screen.</p>
 <p>Here is a snippet of PickWord:</p>

+    val filteredList = wordList.filter {
+        it.frequency > 5
+    }

-    if(!words.isNullOrEmpty()) {
+    if(!filteredList.isNullOrEmpty() && bool) {
         if(firstRound) {
             firstRound = false
             runTimer = true
             timer()
         }

-        words.forEach {
-            wordList.add(it)
-        }

-        val filterList = wordList.filter {
-            it.frequency > 5
-        }

-        var wordFound = false

-        while (!wordFound) {
+        while(!wordReady) {
-            val randWord = filterList[Random.nextInt(0, filterList.size)]
+            val randWord = filteredList[Random.nextInt(0, filteredList.size)]
-            if (randWord.word != null && !usedWords.contains(randWord.word) &&
+            if(randWord.word != null && !usedWords.contains(randWord.word) &&
                     !randWord.word!!.contains(" ")) {
-                pickedWord = randWord.word!!
                 usedWords.add(randWord.word!!)
-                wordFound = true
                 runOnUiThread {
-                    this.l2.text = pickedWord[1].toString()
+                    l2.text = randWord.word!![1].toString()
-                    this.l5.text = pickedWord[4].toString()
+                    l5.text = randWord.word!![4].toString()
                 }
                 wordReady = true
             }